 After surgery, when the wound is healed, radiation therapy can begin.
 The goal of radiation therapy is to selectively kill the remaining tumor cells that have infiltrated the surrounding normal brain tissue.
 In standard external beam radiation therapy, multiple sessions of standard-dose "fractions" of radiation are delivered to the tumor site as well as a margin in order to treat the zone of infiltrating tumor cells.
 Each treatment induces damage to both healthy and normal tissue.

 By the time the next treatment is given, most of the normal cells have repaired the damage, but the tumor tissue has not.
 This process is repeated for a total of 10 to 30 treatments, usually given once a day, five days a week; depending on the type of tumor.
 The use of radiation therapy provides most patients with improved outcomes and longer survival rates compared to surgery alone or the best supportive care.

 Patients undergoing chemotherapy are administered special drugs designed to kill tumor cells.
 Chemotherapy with the drug temozolomide is the current standard of treatment for GBM.
-The drug is generally administered every day during radiation therapy and then for six to 12 cycles after radiation.
+The drug is generally administered every day during radiation therapy and then for six cycles after radiation during the maintenance phase.
 Each cycle lasts for 28 days, with temozolomide given the first five days of each cycle, followed by 23 days of rest.
-While the aim of chemotherapy is long-term tumor control, it does so in only about 20 percent of patients.
-The decision to prescribe other forms of chemotherapy for tumor recurrence is based on a patient's overall health, type of tumor and extent of the cancer.
-Before considering chemotherapy, patients should discuss it with their oncologists and/or neuro-oncologists.
+Tumor treating fields is a different modality of treatment that is introduced during the maintenance phase of treatment.
+It creates alternating electrical fields, which prevents growth and division of cancer cells.
+Lomustine (chemotherapy) and bevacizumab (targeted therapy) are largely used when the tumor progresses.